ATMI presenters are encouraged to communicate with the ATMI Program Chair regarding audio-visual needs beyond those listed below.

 It is important that you have your display/demonstration materials ready to keep the conference running on time.
 A minimum of 5 minutes has been reserved between presentations for equipment setup and introductions.
 When two presentations have been scheduled back-to-back, the second presenter may connect their device(s) and prepare their area during the question-and-answer time of the preceding presenter.

 Photocopied handouts are permitted.
 If handouts will be utilized, it is recommended to bring 20–30 copies.
-If you receive a larger audience than expected and run out of handouts, you are welcome to distribute additional copies from the conference registration table following your presentation, and direct attendees there.
+If you receive a larger audience than expected and run out of handouts, you are welcome to distribute additional copies from the conference registration area following your presentation, and direct attendees there.
+Please communicate with registration staff if you will follow the latter path.